SCA 101: What You Need to Know About the European Regulation

 We want to help you navigate which payment connectors are compliant and make you aware of upcoming changes we will be making to our payment connectors, so that, combined with information from individual payment processors, you can make the best choices for your organization.

-If you know that you need to comply with SCA or if you are concerned about it, you may want to offer PayPal as a payment connector route on your forms.
-Currently, PayPal is the only payment connector we support that is fully compliant.
+If you know that you need to comply with SCA or if you are concerned about it, you can offer our PayPal Connector or Stripe Connector on your forms.
+These connectors will allow SCA-compliant payments for European users and users who have European customers.

 As evidenced from the many groundbreaking data privacy and security regulations in the EU, U.S. and elsewhere, the need for compliant, secure data processing solutions will only grow, and we urge you to join us in letting these non-compliant payment processors know if their compliance is important to you.